-5 IT Service Information
+IT Service Information

-5-1. about the Administration Division
+5-1.
+Administrative Division

-□ Functions of the Administration Division
+- □ Functions of the Administration Division - Maintain DB servers, mail server, backup server, firewall server and other networking facilities.

-- Maintain DB servers, mail server, backup server, firewall server and other networking facilities. - Manage the School's homepage. - Maintain the e-education services of the School's homepage. - Maintain the School's Management Information System (MIS) and Groupware system. - Manage the operation and support of the computer lab. - Provide support for all IT related issues.
+- Manage the School's homepage. - Maintain the e-education services of the School's homepage. - Maintain the School's Management Information System (MIS) and Groupware system. - Manage the operation and support of the computer lab. - Provide support for all IT related issues.